 Strip – Attached to an arm strip, lights illuminate pictures or mirrors.

-Outdoor Lighting is highly versatile, serving multiple uses illuminating your outdoor living spaces, which makes them pleasant to sit while showing off the architectural features of your home.
+Outdoor Lighting is highly versatile, serving multiple uses and illuminating your outdoor living spaces, which makes them pleasant to sit in while showing off the architectural features of your home.
 Exterior Lighting provides safety and security; the chances of an accident or criminal activity after dark are greatly reduced when the lights are on.